dask-image/dask-ndinterp/README.rst

         :alt: License

-A library for using N-D filters with Dask Arrays
+A library for finding N-D interpolations of Dask Arrays

 * Free software: BSD 3-Clause